Alexander Hill (rower): International career

 At the delayed Tokyo Olympics in 2021 the coxless four won their heat and progressed straight to the A final where they held a lead from the first 500m, and were being challenged by the British four who lost their steering and control in the final 500m.
 With Hill maintaining the rate from the stroke seat the Australians kept their composure and held off the Romanians in a tight finish, taking the gold in an Olympic best time.

-In March 2022 Hill was selected in the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Hill was selected in the broader Australian training team for the 2022 international season and the 2022 World Rowing Championships.
 Racing with Harley Moore in the men's pair, he took silver at the WRC III in Lucerne.
-At the 2022 World Rowing Championships at Racize, he raced in the Australian coxless pair with Moore.
+At the 2022 World Rowing Championships at Racice, he raced in the Australian coxless pair with Moore.
 They finished fifth overall.

+In 2022, Hill declared his elite level availability and in March 2023 along with Hargreaves, Turrin and Purnell was re-selected as the Australian coxless four for the 2023 international season and world championship preparation.
+At the World Rowing Cup II in Varese, Italy they raced as Australia's M4- entrant.
+They made the A final and won the silver medal behind the Great Britain four.
+At 2023's WRC III in Lucerne, that unchanged four again raced the M4-.
+They won their heat and semi but again were beaten into second place by Great Britain in the A final.
+That crew was selected intact as Australia's coxless four for the 2023 World Rowing Championships in Belgrade Serbia.
+They placed second in their heat.
+They placed 3rd in the A/B semi-final at which point they qualified an Australian M4- boat for the 2024 Paris Olympics.
+In the A final the Australian four finished fifth, giving them a fifth place world ranking from the regatta.

 Accolades

 In the 2022 Australia Day Honours Hill was awarded the Medal of the Order of Australia.